• Skip to main content

 Step 3 - This salad can be served warm or cold.
 If serving warm, add the drained hot orzo to the bowl of ingredients and toss well along with the dressing.

-To serving cold, you could run the orzo under cold water before draining, or just toss it hot and cool it in the fridge.
+To serve cold, run the orzo under cold water before draining, and let the salad cool a bit more in the fridge.

 If making ahead, wait to add the dressing until just before serving.